Our Lineup

 Renowned Indonesian dancer, choreographer, and lecturer whose work blends tradition, empowerment, and environmental awareness.
 His performances, including Cry Jailolo and BALABALA, have toured globally.
 Eko currently teaches and continues his research into traditional dance across Indonesia.

-yosifu kacau,
+yosifu kacaW,

 TaiWan